yasserbarhdadi/cub3d/README.md

 - Cast coordinates to int if needed for pixel drawing.
 - The antenna always points in the direction the player is facing.
 - Uses trigonometry to convert angle and distance to (x, y).

-### Feedback
-Your implementation is correct!
-You used the right formula and approach.
-Just ensure you cast the coordinates to int if your pixel function requires integer values.
-This method is standard for directional line drawing in 2D graphics.